felipesere/advisorex/lib/advisor/core/answers/README.md

 # Answers

 Anything related to storing and finding answers.
-Normally, one would look up the ansers to a given [advice](lib/advisor/core/advice/README.md) entity.
-This module can also look through an entire list of advice entities.
+Normally, one would look up the answers to a given [advice](lib/advisor/core/advice/README.md) entity.
+This module can also look through an entire list of advice entities to find their answers.

 To store answers, provide a hash like:
 ```json